What is an oral tumor?

 A biopsy is a surgical excision of a piece of the tumor.
 Pieces of the tumor are then examined under the microscope.
 This is called histopathology.
 Histopathology is not only helpful to make a diagnosis but can indicate how the tumor is likely to behave (probability of local recurrence or spread to other areas).

 If the tumor is benign it may enlarge locally.
 Malignant tumors are commonly locally aggressive, meaning it will invade the closely associated tissues and structures (tooth roots, bone, and other soft tissues).
 In cats, the reported metastatic rate (spread rate) is suspected to be low, however it is possible.
 The biggest concern is local disease, meaning local disease that invades locally to the tooth roots and bone.

 What are the treatments for oral tumors?

 Surgical removal is the standard treatment for all oral tumors.
-CT scans of the head/neck are commonly performed before surgery to determine the extent of disease, as well as for surgical planning.
+Magnetic resonance imaging (MRI) scans of the head/neck may be performed before surgery to determine the extent of disease, as well as for surgical planning.
 When mandibular lymph nodes are affected, they are typically removed at the same time as tumor removal.